Melanie Phillips: Drugs

-Phillips in 2011 said there is no "war on drugs" in Britain, rather a "refusal to enforce the law against drug use in a coherent, consistent, and effective manner".
-She sees the result as a lax attitude to drug use that helps perpetuate drug use.
-In 2010, she cited the US as an example of strict enforcement.

 Gay rights

-She opposed the introduction of civil partnerships for gay couples in the UK, and has said that what she calls "the traditional family [...] has been relentlessly attacked by an alliance of feminists, gay rights activists, divorce lawyers and 'cultural Marxists' who grasped that this was the surest way to destroy Western society."
-She has said that giving IVF fertility treatment to lesbians would "help destroy our understanding of human identity".
-She said the UK government was brainwashing children by including references to gay people in lessons in schools.
-She received the 'Bigot of the Year' award from gay equality organisation Stonewall in 2011.
+She opposed the introduction of civil partnerships for gay couples in the UK, and has said that what she calls "the traditional family [...] has been relentlessly attacked by an alliance of feminists, gay rights activists, divorce lawyers and cultural Marxists who grasped that this was the surest way to destroy Western society".
+She has said that giving IVF fertility treatment to lesbian women would "help destroy our understanding of human identity".
+She said the UK government was "brainwashing" children by including references to gay people in lessons in schools.
+She received the "Bigot of the Year" award from gay equality organisation Stonewall in 2011.

 Personal life

 Phillips is married to Joshua Rozenberg, former legal affairs editor for the BBC.
 The couple have two children.